All campuses are open and ready to serve students virtually, hybrid, or in person.

 Eight-Week Fall Semester

-New in Fall 2022, eight-week semesters allow you to focus more intently on a subject in a shorter timeframe.
-Most of the eight-week classes are hybrid (HY) courses which include a mix of regularly scheduled in-person classroom activities and online instructional activities, while some of the eight-week classes meet once or twice a week for a longer class period.
+Eight-week semester courses allow you to focus more intently on a subject in a shorter timeframe.
+Most eight-week classes are hybrid (HY) courses which include a mix of regularly scheduled in-person classroom activities and online instructional activities, while some of the eight-week classes meet once or twice a week for a longer class period.

 If you want to complete a course faster with greater concentration on a subject, eight-week semesters are a great option.
-Take two courses in each of the Fall 2022 eight-week semesters and you can still earn 12 credit hours without splitting your focus four ways at one time.
+Take two courses in each of the Spring 2023 eight-week semesters and you can still earn 12 credit hours without splitting your focus four ways at one time.